 One of the most common question we receive each season is “where can I find discounted triathlon wetsuits”.
 The allure of getting a cheap wetsuit or a smoking deal on one is something that people will seemingly search to the ends of the earth for.

 There are two types of less-expensive wetsuits: Good wetsuits that are discounted, and cheaply made wetsuits.
 We have an entire piece on what you get for the money in wetsuits, but suffice it to say that we think everyone should get the best wetsuit they can for the money.
 Buying a cheaply-made wetsuit is hardly ever a good decision for anyone — they will feel horrible, fall apart quickly, and have virtually no resale value if you decide to sell it later.

 The Best Places to Find Discounted Triathlon Wetsuits

 We have a few go-to places when it comes to finding good deals on triathlon wetsuits.
 For years, we considered this a somewhat secret list, but then we figured that it is our duty to share these with our readers.
 With no further adieu, here are the places we recommend for finding discounted tri wetsuits.

 - Blueseventy’s Clearance Section.
 Buying direct from Blueseventy has several benefits.
 You are buying directly from the manufacturer, so you know you are getting a genuine product.
 Because you are buying from the manufacturer, you typically are getting a late-model suit instead of a closeout.
 And dealing with the Blueseventy customer service team puts you in direct contact with the people who know their product best.
 While you aren’t always going to see wetsuits on sale, you often will, and at worst you may see great deals on things like tri shorts or swimsuits.
+This is one where you need to check back often, because the clearance stock is constantly rotating.
 Find here.